arpangb16/eira-designs/BRIDGE_SETUP_GUIDE.md

 ### No jobs found
 - Make sure design instruction status is "pending"
 - Check that polling is enabled in `config.json`
-- Verify bridge authenticated successfully
+- Verify bridge authenticated successfully (look for "✅ Authentication successful")

 ## 📚 Full Documentation